Uninsured & Underinsured Motorist Claims in North Carolina

-If you have been injured in a car accident, it is important to explore all available sources of compensation.
-This is especially true when the at-fault driver was driving without insurance or without enough insurance to cover all of your expenses and damages.
-In such a case, you can draw upon the uninsured/underinsured motorist (UM/UIM) coverage in your own insurance policy, and you can ALSO collect from all other policies for any person who resided with you on the accident date who is related to you by blood or marriage.
+If you or your loved one has been injured in any type of auto accident, then it is important to explore all available sources of compensation.
+Exploring your options becomes even more important when the at-fault driver was driving without insurance or without enough insurance to cover all of your expenses and damages.
+In such a case, you can draw upon the uninsured / underinsured motorist (UM / UIM) coverage in your own insurance policy, and you can also collect from all other policies for any person who resided with you on the accident date and who is related to you by blood or marriage.
 Simply put, you can stack and add-together all policies in your household and collect through all coverage sources.
-This would not increase your family's insurance premiums, and this approach vastly increases the tax-free money available to pay victims' accident and injury claims.
+Stacking policies would not increase your family's insurance premiums, and this approach vastly increases the tax-free money available to pay victims' accident and injury claims.

-If you present an uninsured or underinsured motorist insurance claim, your own insurance provider steps into the shoes of the defendant.
-Thus, even though it is your coverage, the insurance adjuster will seek to minimize payment to you in the same way the insurance company for the at-fault driver would.
-For this reason, it is very important to consult with an experienced car accident lawyer before accepting any kind of settlement from an insurance company.
+When you pursue an uninsured or underinsured motorist insurance claim, your own insurance provider steps into the shoes of the defendant.
+Even though it is your coverage, the insurance adjuster will seek to minimize payment to you in the same way the insurance company for the at-fault driver would.
+Insurance companies, after all, are in the business to collect premiums, not to make payouts.
+For this reason, it is of crucial importance to consult with an experienced car accident lawyer before accepting any kind of settlement from an insurance company.

 Driver A hits driver B. Driver A was 100% at fault.
 Driver A has only $30,000 in insurance coverage for personal injury, but driver B's injuries are severe and permanent.
-Driver B has UM/UIM coverage for up to $100,000.
+Driver B has UM / UIM coverage for up to $100,000.
 Driver B's wife has a separate policy on her vehicle for $50,000.
 Driver B's son lives with him and has a separate policy on his vehicle with $100,000.
-The total coverage available to driver B in this case is $250,000: $30,000 in liability + $220,000 in underinsured motorist coverage after stacking all family policies in the household.
+The total coverage available to driver B in this case is $250,000: $30,000 in liability plus $220,000 in underinsured motorist coverage after stacking all family policies in the household.